anishmss/bioinfo_intro_dlsu/chapters/introduction/intro_to_bioinfo.md

 It really depends on the question at hand, but it general, you will first need efficient tools to process the sequence data into some form that can be fed into statistical/machine-learning/artificial intelligence (what's the difference anyway?) model, and then use those models to find patterns, make prediction, draw inferences, etc.

 Being able to do this requires knowledge of data-structures, algorithms, statistics, machine learning, what we collectively call bioinformatics.

+### And, oh, the sights we have seen !

+Thanks to sequence bioinformatic methods applies to tons of data, we have a super high resolution view of biological systems.
+Here are just a few of the incredible things we have been able to do in the past decade or so:

+- Track and combat the SARS-Cov-2 pandemic {cite}`Attwood2022-tx`
+- Catalog and characterize genetic mutations in cancers {cite}`Cornish2024-kp`
+- Identify genes and genetic variations associated with important traits in crops{cite}`Wing2018-uj`
+- Trace our own ancestry and history{cite}`Wang2021-ee,Hellenthal2014-eo`
+- Better understand our own genomes {cite}`ENCODE-Project-Consortium2012-ce`
+- Characterize microbiome  and connect them to health and diseases {cite}`Hou2022-vl`

 ## Further reading
 {cite}`Hagen2000-nj` and {cite}`Gauthier2019-im` are two longer accounts of the history of bioinformatics.